jkbstrmen/library_be_public/README.md

 * For each controller exists corresponding feature branch.
 * Each feature branch is merged into main branch.
 (Use pull request for merging.
 Not mandatory however.).
 * Application starts without exceptions.
-* Application logs request for each of the above REST API endpoints.
+* Application logs (SYSOUT) request for each of the above REST API endpoints.